Be5owsky/Be5owsky/README.md

-- 👋 Hi, I’m @Be5owsky
+- 👋 Hi, I’m @Be5owsky!
-- 👀 I’m interested in sailing, history of World War I and... baking!
+- 👀 I’m interested in sailing, history of World War I and... cooking!
-- 🌱 I’m currently learning geo-IT
+- 🌱 I’m currently learning Python.
 - 📫 You can reach me via e-mail: soviikk@gmail.com

 <!---